RocketChat/Rocket.Chat.Electron/README.md

 #### Adding Node.js modules

 Remember to respect the split between `dependencies` and `devDependencies` in `package.json` file.
-Only modules listed in `dependencies` will be included into distributable app.
+Only modules listed in `dependencies` will be included into the distributable app.

 ### Troubleshooting